DerrickLamers/cncjswiki/FAQ.md

 sudo ln -s ../../lib/libSystem.B.dylib libgcc_s.10.5.dylib
 ```

-## How do I connect to an Arduino using WiFi?
+## Connect to an Arduino using WiFi
 ![WaveShare WIFI-LPT100 / WIFI400](https://raw.githubusercontent.com/cheton/cnc.js/master/media/WS_WIFI-LPT100_WIFI400.png)

 These articles might be useful if you want to connect to Arduino using WiFi: